HazyResearch/deepdive/doc/doc/inference_rules.md

   - If using Greenplum, `id` must not be the distribution key for a table.
   - If developers want an unique identifier of this table to refer to, they should use other columns rather than `id`.
   - Generally, for any table in a DeepDive application, name `id` is NOT recommended to use for any column other than this reserved field.
 Meaningful column names such as `sentence_id`, `people_id` are recommended.
+- The weight variables should not be `null`.

 Refer to the database-specific guides to learn about more caveats: